 The track is taken from the group's self-titled debut, often considered to be the first heavy metal album.
 Whilst contemporary critics were largely unimpressed, retrospective reviews have been far kinder.
 Black Sabbath are today considered both pioneers and exemplars of heavy metal.

-Madlib uses Son And Daughters Of Lite's "Darkuman Junktion" to score the next part of his record store discussion.
-The sample begins at 1:38.
 A soul group hailing from Oakland, California, Sons And Daughters of Lite released just one album, 1978's Let The Sun Shine In.
-The album features long soul/jazz jams that earned endorsement from Sun Ra himself.
+The album features long soul/jazz jams that earned endorsement from Sun Ra himself, though this marks the first and, to date, only sample of their catalogue.

 Madlib leaves the record store disappointed, and Quas urges him to speak his mind over the smooth sounds of Kool & the Gang's "North, East, South, West."
 The sample begins at 1:56.